CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/rest-api.md

 ## Sending email using the REST API

 To send email using the REST API you will have to use the 'send' method.
-The send message method can be accessed at:
+This method can be accessed at:

 ```text
 https://www.smtpeter.com/v1/send?access_token={YOUR_API_TOKEN}